idaholab/moose/framework/doc/content/source/utils/InputParameters.md

 the second to last paramter right before the doc string.

 !listing framework/include/utils/InputParameters.h  start=BEGIN RANGE CHECKED PARAMETER METHODS end=END RANGE CHECKED PARAMETER METHODS

+## Deprecating coupled variables

+The `InputParameters` class provides a convenient method for deprecating coupled variable names called `addDeprecatedCoupledVar`.
+The method takes four arguments.
+The first corresponds to the deprecated name; the second argument is the new, blessed name that users should use.
+This name should have a corresponding `params.addCoupledVar('blessed_name', 'blessed_name_doc_string')` in the relevant `Class::validParams()` block.
+The third argument to `InputParameters::addDeprecatedCoupledVar` is the documentation string describing what the coupled variable is used for.
+We recommend that this documentation string match the 'blessed_name_doc_string'.
+The final argument is the deprecation message that should be conveyed to users who use the deprecated coupled variable name in their input file.